svvoii/custom_user_model/README.md

 mkdir media_cdn/profile_images
 ```

-*This will be used to store the profile images of the users*
+*This will be used to store the profile images of all users*

 *2. **Add the `default.png` image to the `media_cdn/profile_images` directory:***